- This event has passed.

-- Accelerate your capacity to design and implement effective, sustained change projects
+- Accelerate your capacity to design and sustain change projects

-- Design, refine, and implement a specific organizational change project at your institution (e.g., update your climate action plan; develop a sustainable purchasing policy; redesign your sustainability governance structure; add or expand on your office’s diversity, equity, and inclusion goals; launch a new initiative, etc.)
+- Design and/or refine a plan for a specific organizational change project at your institution (e.g., update your climate action plan; develop a sustainable purchasing policy; redesign your sustainability governance structure; add or expand on your office’s diversity, equity, and inclusion goals; launch a new initiative, etc.)

 - Hone skills to engage diverse campus stakeholders in each stage of the change process